123 Apple Ln.

 Informational

-1.7 · House Wall Finish Type
+1.10 · House Wall Finish Type

-The house walls are finished with a combination of stucco and siding.
+The house walls are finished with stucco.

 Informational

-1.8 · House Wall Finish Observations
+1.11 · House Wall Finish Observations

 There are typical cracks in the stucco, which you should view for yourself.
 All cracks result from movement, and are structural in that respect, but the vast majority of them have only a cosmetic significance.

-Condition to be Monitored and/or Maitained
+Condition to be Monitored and/or Maintained

 Exterior Components